Cryptosporidium: Life cycle

 Cryptosporidium has three developmental stages: meronts, gamonts and oocysts.
 They reproduce within the intestinal epithelial cells.

 The Cryptosporidium spore phase (oocyst) can survive for lengthy periods outside a host.
 It can also resist many common disinfectants, including chlorine-based disinfectants.

+Immune system evasion

+A Cryptosporidium infection in the intestine causes epithelial cells to activate multiple defense mechanisms.
+They secrete chemokines and cytokines to mobilize immune cells to the infection site.
+They also release antimicrobial peptides that are capable of targeting and killing parasite-free stages.
+Cryptosporidium has evolved to evade these host immune defenses to ensure survival throughout their life cycle.

+The location at which Cryptosporidium reside, within an intracellular yet extra-cytoplasmic area in the parasitophorous vacuole (P.V.), limits the direct exposure of parasite antigens to immune cells, protects against phagocytosis, and prevents targeting by guanylate-binding proteins.

+Cryptosporidium has also evolved mechanisms to regulate apoptosis and epithelial cell turnover in a stage-specific manner, which promotes the parasite's own growth and ensures completion of its life cycle.
+The role of NF-kB in the host cell response is critical, as this transcription factor is involved in both pro-apoptotic and anti-apoptotic signaling pathways.

 Water treatment and detection

 Many treatment plants that take raw water from rivers, lakes, and reservoirs for public drinking water production use conventional filtration technologies.
 Direct filtration, which is typically used to treat water with low particulate levels, includes coagulation and filtration but not sedimentation.
 Other common filtration processes including slow sand filters, diatomaceous earth filters, and membranes will remove 99% of Cryptosporidium.
 Membranes and bag- and cartridge-filter products remove Cryptosporidium specifically.

 Cryptosporidium is highly resistant to chlorine disinfection; but with high enough concentrations and contact time, Cryptosporidium inactivation will occur with chlorine dioxide and ozone treatment.
 In general, the required levels of chlorine preclude the use of chlorine disinfection as a reliable method to control Cryptosporidium in drinking water.
 Ultraviolet light treatment at relatively low doses will inactivate Cryptosporidium.

 One of the largest challenges in identifying outbreaks is the ability to verify the results in a laboratory.
 The oocytes may be seen by microscopic examination of a stool sample, but they may be confused with other objects or artifacts similar in appearance.
 Most cryptosporidia are 3–6 μm in size, although some reports have described larger cells.

 Boiling is believed to be the safest option for water contaminated by Cryptosporidium.